 Illegally employed workers.
 Upon entering into an employment relationship with the employer, the basic document governing the relationship between the employee and the employer shall be a written contract of employment.
-This document plays an important role in the working relationship, since it lays down the rights and obligations of the parties from which unilateral withdrawals may not be made (unilateral withdrawals may be limited to specific cases, such as:Labour lawArticle 100 (1) and (5), first paragraph of Article 101).
+This document plays an important role in the working relationship, since it lays down the rights and obligations of the parties from which unilateral withdrawals may not be made (only in cases specifically provided for, for example, Section 100 (1) and (5) of the Labour Act, Section 101, Paragraph one).

 The Labour Law provides that a contract of employment is to be entered into in writing, so every employee, upon entering into an employment relationship, has the right to request a written contract from the employer and to receive a second copy of the contract.